AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 ### Create `admin/users/index.blade.php`

-Use the touch command to create the index blade fle for the users:
+Use the touch command to create the index blade file for the users:

 ```shell
 touch resources/views/admin/users/index.blade.php